Does your heart sink when you hear the two heavy words student portfolio?

 Include Student Self-Reflection

-Start your the portfolio with a bang and include our hot off the press My Term Reflection template.
+Start the portfolio with a bang and include our hot off the press My Semester Reflection template.

 There are many benefits of student self-reflection.
 Reflection encourages students to: